-I’ve written before on the overall process involved in a workers’ comp hearing, from requesting it to getting the order.
+I’ve written before on the overall process involved in a South Carolina workers’ comp hearing, from requesting it to getting the order.
 Now let’s take a deeper dive on the hearing itself.
 As you will soon see, your lawyer needs to be well prepared to win your case because you can bet the defense will attack it at every turn.
+That's why I've built in the possibility of a hearing into my system to handle your South Carolina workers' comp case.

 Here’s how most hearings work.